 Lastly, plan to include other activities related to work, like business trips, mandatory training, meetings, or conferences.

-Once you identify the time categories, use the right time tracking tool for the following:
+Once you identify the time categories, use the right time tracker for the following:

 - Get real-time updates on employee hours